tob-asco/seeds/tags.md

    - :cool: elegant solutions, beautiful pictures
    - :abacus: plant greenery on buildings
    - :abacus: large-scale new concepts
+9. `sustainability`
+   - :cool: slightly outdated, but still important
+   - :cool: we all hate to throw away stuff
+   - :abacus: new materials or cycles

 ## `CPU - Software`
 1. `games`
    - :cool: gamer community
    - :abacus: new concrete games
    - :abacus: new types of games
-2. visualization / rendering / 3d
+2. `augmented reality` /visualization / rendering / 3d
+   - :cool: literally living our dreams
+   - :cool: +18 branches
+   - :abacus: applications
+   - :abacus: new kinds
 3. `for language: {main programming languages}`
    - :cool: programmers are much tied to their languages
    - :cool: you can scavenge for great improvements and push them